-- 1. DFCS will use the Children 1st Referral Form and complete it in its entirety including caseworker's name, phone, and email, county of custody, supervisor's name. - 2.
+- 1. DFCS will use the Children 1st Referral Form and complete it in its entirety including caseworker's name, phone, and fax number, child's county of custody, and the guardian/foster parent's name and phone number. - 2.
 DFCS shall include with their referral: - a.
-DFCS Authorization for Release of Information form signed by the DFCS staff person handling the case. - b.
-A copy of any court order stating that DFCS has legal custody of the child. - c.
-DFCS Family Educational Rights and Privacy Act (FERPA) Consent Form signed by the parent or guardian of the child.
+Signed Authorization for Release of Information (ROI) form - b.
+Most current court order associated with the child referred that states who has legal custody of the child in question.

-If any changes in placement or status occur for a child, DFCS will notify appropriate public health representatives in Child Health (Children 1st or BCW) within 15 days of change.
+If any changes in placement or status occur for a child, DFCS will notify appropriate public health representatives in Child Health (Children 1st or BCW) within 15 calendar days of any change.